 The main objective for the transport sector is to have the proportion of people who use public transport for regular commutes expand significantly.
 By 2030, the department intends that public transport will be user-friendly, less environmentally damaging, cheaper, and integrated or seamless.
-The Masterplan currently underway is striving towards a Smart Transportation
+The Masterplan currently underway is striving towards a Smart Transportation system that provides a Gateway to Integrated Development and Sustainable Mobility.
+As we develop road and rail networks in KwaZulu-Natal that provide efficiencies for cargo and commuter needs, we will continuously strive towards this.

-A Gateway for